IMAFDI/ransomware_simulation/README.md

    ```bash
    python key_finder.py
    ```
+you have to input the encrypted AES key value from the `ransom_note.txt` the it will tell which is the real key.

 2. Run `decryption.py` with the correct private key to decrypt the files:

    ```bash
    python decryption.py
    ```
+you have to input the location/directory of that real key which `key_finder.py` have given.

    The decryption script will: